 "It went down like a ton of lead.
 People looked at me like I was pathetic.
 That was when I got bitter.
 It seemed to me that everybody was just lining up to die.
 Rodger [McFarlane] maintains it was my subconscious talking because I wanted to go away and write 'The Normal Heart.'
 But I should have kept my power base.
 I went from coming home and my answering machine had fifty messages to coming home and there was nothing.
 Before, people listened to my anger because I was Larry Kramer of G.M.H.C.
 Then, in one day, I was just nobody."

 Kramer recouped the power base he lamented losing when his play The Normal Heart opened at the Public Theater in '85.
 It was an instant success, praised as a searing drama, though it was larded with awkward moments of preachiness not well integrated into the play.
 However, it was hailed as a powerful political work.
-But for those familiar GMHC and Kramer's role in it. the play was also Kramer giving the finger to his former comrades in a retelling of that organization's early days with the Kramer character a hero surrounded by enemies and weaklings.
-I was thrilled with the play - not least because there was a successful play about AIDS, and while I felt gratified that someone had been able to bring that much attention to our situation, as a stage drama I thought it was overblown and jagged.
+But for those familiar GMHC and Kramer's role in it the play was also Kramer giving the finger to his former comrades in a retelling of that organization's early days with the Kramer character a hero surrounded by enemies and weaklings.
+I was thrilled with the play because now there was a successful play about AIDS, and I thought it would draw more attention to the crisis.
+But as a stage drama I thought it was overblown and jagged.
 (Several years later Tony Kurshner would write Angels in America, a magnificent epic play about the AIDS plague and a beautiful piece of theater which opened in NYC in 1993.)

 The group that formed ACT UP at a meeting subsequent to Kramer's speech included men from GMHC who were disappointed that it did not engage in more aggressive political work, members of the PWA Coalition, as well as people from the SILENCE=DEATH Project and a group called the Lavender Hill Mob.